webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 the URL- and filename-safe variant of base-64 [RFC4648] with padding removed.

-Note that with push message encryption [I-D.ietf-webpush-encryption], this results in two values in the Crypto-Key header field, one with the a `p256dh` key and another with a `p256ecdsa` key.
+Note that with push message encryption [I-D.ietf-webpush-encryption], this results in two values in the Crypto-Key header field, one with the a `dh` key and another with a `p256ecdsa` key.

 Some implementations permit the same P-256 key to be used for signing and key exchange.
-An application server MUST select a different private key for the key exchange (i.e., `p256dh`) and signing (i.e., `p256ecdsa`).
+An application server MUST select a different private key for the key exchange (i.e., `dh`) and signing (i.e., `p256ecdsa`).
 Though a push service is not obligated to check either parameter for every push message, a push service SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

 Editor's Note: